-One common and popular format: the Rancher-to-Rancher project can help you set up a small, no-risk learning site trial on your land, say a few acres or less, where you could concentrate your livestock for a few hours or a day, and give it a substantial recovery period from grazing.
+One common and popular format: the Rancher-to-Rancher project can help you set up a small, no-risk learning site trial on your land, say a few acres or less, where you could concentrate livestock for a few hours or a day, and give it a substantial recovery period from grazing.
 This could be a public event, or not.
 Our support could be help in planning the trial to work with your needs, some monitoring of the soil surface and water infiltration.

-We are funded mainly by the 11th Hour project and the Regenerative Agriculture Foundation.
+We have been funded mainly by the 11th Hour project and the Regenerative Agriculture Foundation.
 To participate, contact one of our committee members:

 Joe Morris (San Juan Bautista) 831-801-3798 (joe at morrisgrassfed dot com);